- 1 cup of flour

 Bake for 7 to 10 minutes or until they’re lightly golden brown.

-Sit down, pour yourself up a cuppa tea, and have a feed.
+Sit down, pour yourself up a cup of tea, and have a feed.
 They’re grand with butter or some molasses, or jam and creme.

 Now, you’ve got a few options too.